Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/vrack_configuring_on_dedicated_server/guide.en-gb.md

 eno2             ethernet  disconnected            --
 ```

-If the `STATE` of the `DEVICE` appears as `disconnected`, it must be connected in before configuring the IP.
+If the `STATE` of the `DEVICE` appears as `disconnected`, it must be connected before configuring the IP.

 When adding an **ethernet** connection, we have to create a configuration profile which we then assigned to a device.